-To be eligible to take up your place on our LPC, you must comply with the requirements for commencing a Legal Practice Course (LPC) set out by the Solicitors Regulation Authority (SRA) – see below.
+To be eligible to take up your place on the course, you must comply with the requirements for commencing a Legal Practice Course (LPC) set out by the Solicitors Regulation Authority (SRA) – see below.
 Failure to comply with these eligibility requirements means that the University will have no option but to cancel your place on the course.

 If you are a non-EEA student you will also require a visa covering the full duration of your course – see Visa requirements below.